allenday/nanostream-dataflow/README.md

 ```
 6. Provision an aligner cluster, see [aligner](aligner)
 7. Create a **Cloud Firestore DB** ([See details in section Create a Cloud Firestore project](https://cloud.google.com/firestore/docs/quickstart-mobile-web#create_a_project)) for saving cache and result data.
-8. *optional* If you running the pipeline in `resistance_genes` mode you should provide "FASTA DB" and "gene list" files stored in GCS.
+8. *optional* If you running the pipeline in `resistance_genes` mode you should provide "gene list" file stored in GCS.

 ### Project Structure
 - NanostreamDataflowMain - Apache Beam app that provides all data transformations